-“No, I’m not a Rhinestone Cowboy or any of that, and I’m actually not even a very good singer,” Campbell said Saturday night after WSSU beat St. Augustine’s 66-59 in front of around 500 at the Gaines Center.
+“No, I’m not a Rhinestone Cowboy or any of that, and I’m actually not even a very good singer,” Campbell said tonight after WSSU beat St. Augustine’s 66-59 in front of around 500 at the Gaines Center.

 This Glen Campbell might not be able to carry a tune, but he can certainly shoot the ball.